serahs1m/gola.io/README.md

 **Usage**:
 - The script interactively asks the user to select a CSV file for processing.
 - Cleans and transforms the file.
-- Designed to work with CSV files located in the `Shakespeare` directory.
+- Designed to work with CSV files.

 ---